Raye: 2022–2024: My 21st Century Blues and international recognition

-2025–present: Upcoming second studio album
+2025–present: This Music May Contain Hope

-Raye sang "Oscar Winning Tears" at the 67th Annual Grammy Awards on 2 February 2025, as part of a medley performed by nominees for the Best New Artist category.
-She featured on "Born Again" by the Thai rapper and singer Lisa, along with the American rapper Doja Cat; the single was released on 6 February 2025.
-At the 97th Academy Awards, Raye performed Adele's "Skyfall" (2012) as part of a medley in honour to the James Bond franchise.
-Raye and the British musician Mark Ronson collaborated on the single "Suzanne", which premiered in June 2025 as part of a music program led by the watchmaker brand Audemars Piguet.
-Shortly after, she debuted two unreleased tracks at her performance at the Glastonbury Festival 2025, including "Where Is My Husband!".
-That song was released on 19 September 2025, as the lead single from Raye's upcoming second studio album, which was made available for pre-order and is set for release in 2026.
-Raye co-produced some of the tracks on Jade Thirlwall's first solo album, That's Showbiz Baby (2025).
+Raye sang "Oscar Winning Tears" at the 67th Annual Grammy Awards in February 2025, as part of a medley performed by nominees for Best New Artist.
+The same month, she featured on Lisa's single "Born Again" along with Doja Cat.
+At the Academy Awards 2025, Raye performed Adele's "Skyfall" (2012) as part of a medley in honour to the James Bond franchise.
+She collaborated with Mark Ronson on "Suzanne", which premiered in June 2025 as part of a music program led by the watch brand Audemars Piguet.
+She co-wrote four tracks on Halle Bailey's album Love?... or Something Like It (2025), and co-wrote and co-produced some tracks on Jade Thirlwall's album That's Showbiz Baby (2025).